costakevinn/probabilistic-ml-thesis/README.md

 * MCMC sampling and diagnostics
 * Uncertainty quantification
 * Model validation and comparison
-* Interpretation of statistical outputs for decision-making
+* Interpretation of probabilistic outputs

 ---